devillove084/Super-Smart_Spider/README.md

 # Super-Smart_Spider
-This is a super spider!!!
+This is not a  spider,this is a smart spider!!!